 Kevin's debut novel, The Serpent's Grasp, won the 2013 BRMCWC Selah Award for Fiction-First Novel.
 It also was a finalist in Foreword Reviews' 2012 Book of the Year Awards in the Science Fiction category.

-His next novel, 30 Days Hath Revenge (A Blake Meyer Thriller - Book 1), was an award winner in Readers' Favorite 2013 Book of the Year Awards.
+His next novel, 30 Days Hath Revenge (A Blake Meyer Thriller - Book 1), was a Silver Medalist in Readers' Favorite 2013 Book of the Year Awards.

-Now, Kevin has four books published, and more are on the way.
+Now, Kevin has five books published, and more are on the way.
 You can check them all out HERE.

-Kevin is a member of ACFW (American Christian Fiction Writers), the Christian Authors Network (CAN), and Word Weavers International, where he currently serves as a chapter president (Lake County, FL).
+Kevin is a member of ACFW (American Christian Fiction Writers), the Christian Authors Network (CAN), and Word Weavers International.
 He has served as a judge for several contests, including the ACFW Carol Awards, is a regular contributor for Seriously Write, where his articles appear on the fourth Friday of each month.

 Prior to publishing fiction, Kevin's previously published works—all articles—appeared in such publications as The Wesleyan Advocate, The Preacher, and Vista, as well as in newspapers such as The Des Moines Register (Iowa) and The Ocala Star-Banner (Florida).